 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-Building on the success we have had in previous years, we now have 2 Jigsaw4U workers for one day per week.
-(These work with the children alone or in groups to support their self-esteem or social skills.)
-We have 2 teaching assistants who concentrate on small groups of children delivering basic skills in English and Maths.
-In addition to this one Teaching Assistant delivers a programme in Early Years to develop literacy skills for these young children.
+Building on the success we have had in previous years, we now have a Jigsaw4U worker, who works in school for two days per week.
+(This work is with the children alone or in groups to support their self-esteem or social skills.)
+We have a CAMHs-in-Schools worker, who works one day a week with children and families needing support.
+We also have 2 teaching assistants who concentrate on small groups of children delivering basic skills in English and Maths and running specific programmes of support.
+In addition to this one Teaching Assistant delivers a programme in Early Years to develop literacy skills for the youngest children.

-All of these children are offered free breakfast club and playtime fruit tuck shop, as well as support with payment of residential trips or Activity Weeks.
+All of the children entitled to Pupil Premium funding are offered free breakfast club as well as individually arranged support with payment of residential trips or activity weeks.

-Initiatives which target attendance and punctuality have also been funded by pupil premium money and these have had considerable impact upon individual and groups of children, who are now in school on time and ready to learn.
+Initiatives which target attendance and punctuality have also been funded by pupil premium money and these have had considerable impact upon individual and groups of children.

 Please read on to see what the children have to say about the extra provision and opportunities offered.